.mouseenter()S2C Home « Events « .mouseenter()

 Return

-In the example below we show a new message in the 'div' element with an id of 'div5' every time the mouse enters the division.
-Notice how the event doesn't fire when the mouse enters the image element, as described in the description above.
+In the example below we show a new message in the 'div' element with an id of 'div1' every time the mouse enters the division.
+Notice how the event doesn't fire when the mouse enters the image element, as the mouseenter event only triggers its handler when the mouse pointer enters the element it is bound to, not any descendants.

 $(function(){